 Graduate Requirement List for Master's Students

 The EEBB Program requires courses in ecology, evolution, and quantitative methods for a specialization in association with a Master’s degree through the student’s home department.
 Several approved 800-level courses are listed that can fulfill the ecology and evolution requirements.
-All EEBB Master's students are also required to complete two courses in statistics, STT464 and STT814.
-An 800-level quantitative methods course is optional for the Master’s Program.
+Master's candidates must have at least one EEBB faculty member on their guidance committee.

 *These are advanced courses and require prior broad evolutionary biology background.